 Hekate calls us to stand in our own power.
 Live true.
 If we are up to no good – hurting ourselves or others, lying, stealing, gossiping, being malicious – then you will get back from her what you are putting out.
 If you are earnestly attempting to correct such habits, then she will give you much grace and support.

 She is Queen of the Under World, Night Walker, Mistress of the Horde.
 Those who reject truth should fear her.
-She is also Hegemonen, Torch Bearer, Savior, Creatrix.
+She is also Hegemonen, Torch Bearer, Liberator, Creatrix.
 Equal parts Anassa Eneroi and Anima Mundi.
 Those who seek truth should approach with respect.